FINTRAC

 2. If a generous aunt has offered to pay the deposit, it may be prudent to ask her to deposit the funds into the Buyer’s personal account before sending the deposit.
 This way the funds come from the buyer whose name will be on the title and not a Third Party (the aunt).
 If the aunt wants to send the deposit, she is now a Third Party.
 This means that the aunt will need to provide two pieces of government ID plus occupation and title.
 In other words, the aunt will need to be verified.
 If the aunt lives in another country, a notary may be involved to secure the aunt’s identification.

-3. When a buyer who is a student is buying a multi-million dollar property, this raises the question that the realtor must ask, “What is the source of these funds?”
+3. When a buyer who is a student or homemaker is buying a multi-million dollar property, this raises the question that the realtor must ask, “What is the source of these funds?”
 In other words, where did you get the money to buy this type of property?
 There may be a perfectly reasonable answer, but these questions must be asked, answered and documented on the FINTRAC form.

 It is easy to understand why each real estate brokerage needs a Compliance Officer to keep all their real estate agents on track.